torpago/mqt-client/docs/ProgramTransfer.md

 ### NewProgramTransfer

-`func NewProgramTransfer(amount float32, currencyCode string, typeToken string, ) *ProgramTransfer`
+`func NewProgramTransfer(amount decimal.Decimal, currencyCode string, typeToken string, ) *ProgramTransfer`

 NewProgramTransfer instantiates a new ProgramTransfer object This constructor will assign default values to properties that have it defined,